CruCentralCoast/crucentralcoast.com/README.md

  - add the PORT to your environment
  - add the FIREBASE_CONFIG to your environment (if you don't have this reach out to a team lead or Kyle on slack)
  - run `npm run dev-start` or `npm run start`

+## Tech

+We currently use express.js for routing and handelbars for templating.
+We are using firebase for data storage and custom models for data loading.
+We would like to see the site move to using React.js and possibly Redux.